 “I think tourism is one of the strongest forces to help devastated communities earn income and get back on their feet,” says Hill.
 “Whether war zones or former pariah states that are now tourism hotspots.”

 Many countries have benefitted from tourism after trauma including Rwanda, Mozambique, and Cambodia.
 When visiting Croatia, it’s hard to believe a civil war took place there just 20 years ago, so successful is its tourism industry.

 There are benefits for travelers, too.
 Visiting the sites of atrocities gives us more of an understanding than reading about it in a book ever could.

 “What I remember most about the time I spent in Warsaw's WWII-era Jewish ghetto,” says National Geographic writer Robert Reid, “is a fellow visitor, a white-haired man who, when I noticed the number tattooed on his arm, acknowledged my silent inquiry with a nod.
 The experience made history more real for me.”

 For travel editor, Sarah-Kate Lynch, one of the positives of dark tourism is being able to make a connection to the past, in particular during a visit to the Sachsenhausen concentration camp near Berlin.
 “Instagram wasn’t invented when I went,” she explains, “but this memorial is not a place to smile and take selfies.
 I found it moving and sad, and it made the horrific history of what happened, exactly where I was standing, mean something more to me.
 Understanding humanity, good or bad, is what travel is all about.”

-But there can be negative aspects to dark tourism, too.
+Despite the positives, there can be negative aspects of dark tourism, too.
 Look out for sites being run purely for profit rather than to educate, or tour operators and museums that are insensitively sharing the view of both the victims and the perpetrators.
 If going on a guided tour, research ethical or non-profit tour companies, or those that give something back to the communities or the place you are visiting.
 Make sure the site is respectful to the people who lost their lives, and that visitors are encouraged to behave appropriately.